Walmart Seller App

 Redesigning an experimentation platform around a simple idea: make teams articulate why they're testing, before they test.

-An app I'm building for writers, offering an immersive writing environment with a drag-and-drop container-leaf hierarchy, a central entity store with inline detection for auto-linking, and GLSL-powered atmospheric effects.
+An app I'm designing and building for immersive writing, with a drag-and-drop scene hierarchy, auto-linking entity store, and GLSL atmospheric effects.

-As I hit the market, I felt like a drop in the ocean.
-Mass layoffs everywhere.
-The market was flooded.
-I sent out flurries of applications and the response was mostly nothing at all.
-When I did hear back, it was that they wanted someone with specific domain knowledge.
-But I didn't have ecom experience when I joined Walmart.
+Back on the market, I felt like one drop in a very full ocean.
+Applications went out but most just returned silence.
+When I did hear back, it was usually that they wanted specific domain experience.
+But I didn't have ecommerce experience when I joined Walmart either.
 Good design is about understanding, clarifying, concepting, and validating.
-You don't need prior experience raising kids to have kids.
-You jump in and optimize as you go.
-It's not life-saving surgery.
-You become proficient by ruthlessly digging into every crevice, making mistakes, and fixing them.
+You jump in and get proficient by digging into every detail, making mistakes, and fixing them.

-I took another step back and decided I was going to dive deep into the new workflow with AI.
-It didn't take long to realize Figma was never going to be my source of truth again.
-I invested my energy in GitHub as the centerpiece.
-Not a design tool or IDE, just a pure source.
-I moved through Cursor, landed on Claude Code, and I feel comfortable saying I have a stack I trust.
+So I went all in on a new way of working.
+It didn't take long to realize Figma wouldn't be my source of truth anymore.
+I built my workflow around GitHub as the centerpiece.
+Not a design tool or an IDE, just a clean source.
+I moved through Cursor, landed on Claude Code, and now have a stack I trust.

-I’ve been designing in this industry for 15+ years.
-From Illustrator and Photoshop to deploying a fully architectured monorepo with an artificial intelligence agent (wtf!).
-What matters most to me now is finding a smart, creative, and relaxed team of humans who want to invent, build, and do work that matters.
-If we’re aligned, reach out!
-I’d love to solve hard problems with you and have fun while we do it.
+I've been designing for 15+ years.
+From the early days of Illustrator and Photoshop to now deploying a fully architected monorepo with an AI agent.
+What matters most to me now is finding a smart, creative team who want to invent, build, and do work that matters.
+If that sounds like you, reach out.
+I'd love to solve hard problems together and have fun doing it.